Eccenux/wiki-lua-piechart/notes.md

 ## Cleanup

-- [ ] Report unknown $x in template during preview.
+- [x] Report unknown $var in template during preview.
-- [ ] Docs:
+- [x] Docs:
+	- [x] TemplateData en.
+	- [x] TemplateData pl.
+	- [x] Testcases with long names.
-	- [ ] Add table with long and short variable names and an example renders of large and small numbers.
+	- [x] Add table with long and short variable names and an example renders of large and small numbers.
-	- [ ] Use longer versions in new examples of `labelformat` option.
+	- [x] Use longer versions in new examples of `labelformat` option.